 In accordance with GASB Statement No. 54, fund balances are reserved for amounts that are not available for appropriation or are legally restricted by outside parties for a specific future use.
 Commitments of fund balance represent uses of funds for a specific purpose that require the Board of Commissioners action for initiation, modification, and removal.
-Assignment of fund balance represent management plans that are subject to change.
-Fund balances have been Committed for the following purposes:
+Assignment of fund balance represents managements plans that are subject to change.
+Fund balances have been committed for the following purposes:

-- Approved Contracts Not Yet Executed represents amounts that the Commission has authorized and entered into an agreement, but the contract has not been executed. - Budget Reserve Account represents an amount the Commission has established, as a contingency fund, of which no funds will be spent without prior Commission approval. - Contracts Approved and Executed represents amounts that the Commission has authorized, entered into an agreement, and has been executed.
+- Budget Reserve Account represents an amount the Commission has established, as a contingency fund, of which no funds will be spent without prior Commission approval. - Contracts Approved and Executed represents amounts that the Commission has authorized, entered into an agreement, and has been executed.